Welcome to Worfield Village Hall

 Our beautiful village hall is maintained and run by a committee of voluntary locals and the bar is run by our local pub, The Dog and Davenport Arms.

-It is used by local groups such as the W.I., the Brownies and in winter for indoor bowling.
-It is also used as our local polling station at election times.
+It is used by local groups such as the W.I., the Brownies and in winter for indoor bowling, and it acts as our local polling station

 A 1912 Sunbeam 12/16 belonging to the Evans family of Wyken House